ryankanno/py-skeleton/README.rst

 templates
 =========

-To find an example project templates, please take a look at at `py-skeleton-templates <https://github.com/ryankanno/py-skeleton-templates>`_.
+To find an example project templates, please take a look at `py-skeleton-templates <https://github.com/ryankanno/py-skeleton-templates>`_.

 todo
 ====